The Battle of Moscow (painting): History and description

-It depicts a panoramic view the Battle of Borodino fought on 7 September 1822 outside Moscow during the French invasion of Russia.
+It depicts a panoramic view the Battle of Borodino fought on 7 September 1812 outside Moscow and near the Moskva River, during the French invasion of Russia.
 The fighting resulted in a French victory, allowing them to enter the city a few days later.

 The painting captures the moment the final assault was made on the Great Redoubt.
 In the foreground are several wounded or dying generals.
 Lejeune had himself served in the campaign, and the painting features a self-portrait.
 As well as Napoleon, other notable figures are Auguste-Jean-Gabriel de Caulaincourt, Louis-Alexandre Berthier, Charles Antoine Morand and Étienne Maurice Gérard.
 Lejeune had been a well-known painter of large battle scenes since the Salon of 1801.

 The painting was displayed at the Salon of 1824 at the Louvre in Paris.
 It was acquired for the Musée de l'Histoire de France at the Palace of Versailles in 1861.